Astashin/minusovo.github.io/_posts/2021-05-06-Bring-em-all-in-p5.markdown

 ![Delta query](\assets\img\2021\2021-05-06\Invitation-Worker1.png)

 - Actions are taken depending on conditions:
- a.
-If user is added to the sync group and doesn't exist in destination tenant, invitation is performed
+ 1. If user is added to the sync group and doesn't exist in destination tenant, invitation is performed
- b.
-If user is added to the sync group and exists in destination tenant in Deleted Items container, account is restored
+ 2. If user is added to the sync group and exists in destination tenant in Deleted Items container, account is restored
- c.
-If user is added to the sync group and exists in destination tenant as guest, account is converted to member
+ 3. If user is added to the sync group and exists in destination tenant as guest, account is converted to member
- d.
-If user is removed from the sync group and exists in destination tenant, external account is removed
+ 4. If user is removed from the sync group and exists in destination tenant, external account is removed
 - Each invited users are added to DeltaLinkUsers table.
 Entry for removed user is deleted from the table respectively

 ![Invitation](\assets\img\2021\2021-05-06\Invitation-Worker5.png)